malinlarsson/courses/annotation/2017/practical_session/prokka.md

 - what do you think about this assembly?
 Is it a good one? can you see any potential problem with continuing the annotation?
 - how do you expect the annotation will be?

-Do the same for the two other assembly and answer those questions again.
+Do the same for the two other assemblies and answer those questions again.

 ## Prokka